-11. Is use of National Institute of Standards and Technology (NIST) publications required?
+11. Is use of NIST publications required?

 Yes.
 For non-national security programs and information systems, agencies must follow NIST standards and guidelines unless otherwise stated by OMB.
 For legacy information systems, agencies are expected to be in compliance with NIST standards and guidelines within one year of the publication date unless otherwise directed by OMB.
 The one year compliance date for revisions to NIST publications applies only to the new and/or updated material in the publications.
 For information systems under development or for legacy systems undergoing significant changes, agencies are expected to be in compliance with the NIST publications immediately upon deployment of the information system.